 I think the main problem with the fragrance allergen issue has been the perfume industry’s secretive nature.
 Trying to engage, educate and participate in the allergen discussion when we’re already so far down the road of restrictions and bans seems like the old “shutting the stable door after the horse has bolted.”
 I don’t personally think it should have to be necessary to restrict so many materials so severely.
 I do think we would be better off with warning labels and perhaps a return to the fashion of scenting scarves and handkerchiefs, or wearing little nosegays and scented lockets.

 It is heartbreaking to encounter a Zombie Perfume.
-My beloved Diorella, secretly squirted from my grandmother’s dressing table, now a shadow of its former self due to so many restrictions on lily of the valley materials.
-Tabac Blond, so anemic; now a leather handbag with an electronic cigarette instead of a smouldering jazz club in the 30s.
+My beloved Diorella, secretly squirted from my grandmother’s dressing table, now a shadow of its former self due to so many restrictions; Diorissimo, a shadow of its former self due to the limits and bans on historic lily of the valley materials.
+Tabac Blond, so anaemic; now a leather handbag with an electronic cigarette instead of a smouldering jazz club in the 30s.

 And what of Mitsouko, such beauty of a mossy forest with naked nymphs frolicking, now a tight-lipped executive woman who sometimes dreams of the woods.
 Poison, the outrageous 80s power dresser, now wearing a purple bathrobe and sipping Ribena in front of the telly.
 Destroyed by restrictions on damascones.